contentstack/bulk-publish-entries-assets/README.md

 ## Contentstack publishing script

-Contentstack publishing script lets you publish auto publish your entries and assets depending upon the cases given below
+Contentstack publishing script lets you auto publish your entries and assets depending upon the cases given below

 - Publish the edits made in the entries on a particular environment
 - Publish the unpublished/draft entries on a particular environment